 Mountain biking code of conduct

-Here are some basic principles on how to behave on the trail to ensure your safety and that of other users.
-It is important to remember that mountain biking involves the risk of serious or fatal injuries.
-This code of conduct establishes the rules that users must respect at all times.
+Here are a few basic principles on how to behave on the trail to ensure your safety and that of other users.
+It's important to remember that mountain biking involves the risk of serious injury or death.
+This code of conduct sets out the rules that users must respect at all times.

 Display principles

-Mountain bike trail managers should post this code of conduct at every entrance to their trail systems and share it on their main communications channels.
+Mountain bike trail managers must post this code of conduct at each input of their trail networks and share it on their main communications channels.

 DOWNLOAD THE FRENCH VERSION